A Comparison of Quantum Compilers using a DAG-based or phase polynomial-based Intermediate Representation: Introduction

 \section{Introduction}

-Small scale quantum computing has recently become accessible to the public through cloud APIs like AWS Braket~\cite{braket}, IBM Qiskit~\cite{Qiskit}, among others.
+Small-scale quantum computing has recently become accessible to the public through cloud APIs such as AWS Braket~\cite{braket}, IBM Qiskit~\cite{Qiskit}, among others.
 With these new computing platforms comes the need for new compilation methods for quantum programs.
 Although some classical compilation methods can still be used for quantum computers, some compilation problems require a new solution due to the quantum nature of these devices.
 For example, most devices do not allow operation between arbitrary qubits.
 This is generally true of classical computers as well, but there we can solve the problem by copying bits.
 However, copying qubits is not possible due to the no-cloning theorem~\cite{wootters1982single}.
-Similarly, optimizing quantum programs is a complex task.
-We somehow need to understand what the program is doing without accidentally executing it.
-Because simulating arbitrary quantum programs is infeasible on classical computers.
-In this paper, we propose a new compilation method for quantum circuits that optimizes the quantum circuit, and, in doing so, it generates only quantum operations as allowed by a target quantum computer.

-We essentially do this by throwing away the original circuit and generating a completely new circuit.
-Thus, we do not need to cut the circuit into small pieces (as in e.g. \cite{gheorghiu2020reducing,meijer2022dynamic,kissinger2020cnot}) and we do not generate any SWAP gates explicitly (as in \cite{li2019tackling,Venturelli_Do_Rieffel_Frank_2018,Murali_Javadi-Abhari_Chong_Martonosi_2019}).
-Hence, this is a full-stack resynthesis approach.
-Moreover, this is the first resynthesis algorithm that compares itself to common compilers like Qiskit~\cite{Qiskit} and TKET~\cite{tket}.

-Since this approach transforms quantum circuits into quantum circuits, it is technically a transpilation algorithm rather than a compilation algorithm.
-We will use these terms interchangeably.

-Note that due to the global nature of our proposed approach it is generally unsuitable as an intermediate step in an existing compilation.

-Our algorithm is a combination of three previous algorithms.
-We will describe these algorithms in more detail in the next section, but for the familiar reader, we give a short overview here.
-We start with representing a given circuit in an intermediate representation (IR).
-We use the mixed ZX-phase polynomial IR that was used in \cite{gogioso2022annealing} which is essentially a sequence of Paulistrings either over the alphabet $\{Z, I\}$ or $\{X,I\}$.
-This is a universal representation.
-We synthesize the circuit using the current state-of-the-art phase polynomial synthesis algorithm~\cite{vandaele2022phase} and optimize the generated CNOTs with PermRowCol~\cite{meijer2022dynamic}.
-Then, we use simulated annealing to simplify the IR by adding a few CNOTs to the circuit.
-This last step essentially removes common CNOTs from the original Paulistrings.

-Unfortunately, due to the heuristic nature of our algorithm, we cannot make claims about the minimality of newly generated circuits.
-However, by comparing our algorithm to its subcomponents, Qiskit, and TKET, we know that the generated circuits can have significantly less CNOTs than previous methods.

-Our approach is very powerful for circuits generated from multi-qubit Pauli-interactions such as those generated by transforming a Hamiltonian to a quantum circuit.